 Enjoy your first taste of the Highlands as we drive along the banks of picturesque Loch Lubnaig within the rugged ‘Loch Lomond & Trossachs National Park‘.
 Admire the scenery as your tour guide explains the fascinating tribal ‘Clan’ history of the Highlands, and you hear about the most famous Highlander of them all, ‘Rob Rob MacGregor’.

-Follow in the footsteps of James Bond (Skyfall) and Harry Potter (Harry Potter and the Prisoner of Azkaban), as you discover the beautiful and haunting ‘Glencoe’, the most magnificent and famous valley in Scotland.
+After a short lunch, you will follow in the footsteps of James Bond (Skyfall) and Harry Potter (Harry Potter and the Prisoner of Azkaban), as you discover the beautiful and haunting ‘Glencoe’, the most magnificent and famous valley in Scotland.
 The spectacular scenery will stay with you forever.
 Your guide will recount the tale of the infamous ‘Massacre of Glencoe’ that took place here in February 1692.
 You’ll go for a short nature walk to take some photos and soak up the eerie atmosphere.

 You’ll then experience the Hogwarts’ Express (Jacobite Steam Train) crossing the magnificent Glenfinnan Viaduct.
 This stunning viewpoint also marks the spot where Prince Charles Edward Stuart (Bonnie Prince Charlie) raised his standard prior to the 1745 Jacobite Rebellion.
 Go to the top of the monument for the best views of the Glen, as your guide introduces you to the dramatic story of the ‘Young Pretender’ and how his actions changed the course of European history forever.